rigogomes123/UNIT_17_MOBILE_APP/README.md

 * Dedicated wtaer tracking page:  Water tracking is made simple for users by having its own part, which eliminates the need to navigate through pointless menus.

 * Easy data entry mechanism: User can easily report their consumption thanks to an easy to use interface, which promotes habit building without difficulty.

+##### How it meets user needs

+* Supports hydration objectives, which are essential for health and fitness.

+* Enables easy tracking with starightforward navigation.

+* Provides measuring versability by acommodation different user flexibility.

+### Tracking Workouts:

+By enabling users to log in their fitness efforts, my workout counter promotes motivation and consistency.

+#### Design choices that support this feature:

+* A didicated page for monitoring workout: This keep everything organised, avoid, confusion, and makes tracking simple.

+* The incremnetal tracking feature makes it simple for users to record each session, which aids in progress visualisation.

+#### How it meets user needs:

+*  Promotes accountability through exercise logs.

+*  Provides a brief overview of advancements, strenghthening dedication.

+*  Streamlines the procedure to allow users to concentrate on their fitness rather than the complexity of the application.

+### Workout Timer:

+Timing exercises like as interval training,sets, and rest periods require the use of a workout timer.

+##### Design choices that support this feature:

+* A didicated timer page gurantess that users can easily access the timer while working out.

+* Simple interface, makes it easier to operate in the middle of an exercise by reducing distractions.

+* Simple Start/Stop and rest buttons, assists users in efficiently managing their routine.

+##### How it meets the needs: